 Research continues to look into what factors cause melanoma and what people can do to lower their personal risk.
 There is no proven way to completely prevent this disease, but there may be steps you can take to lower your skin cancer risk.
 Talk with your doctor if you have concerns about your personal risk of developing this type of cancer.

 Reducing exposure to UV radiation, particularly by reducing sun exposure, lowers the risk of developing melanoma.
 This is important for people of all ages and is especially important for people who have other risk factors for melanoma (see above).
 Sun damage builds up over time, so it is important to take the following steps to reduce sun exposure, avoid sunburn, and help prevent melanoma:

 - Limiting or avoiding sun exposure between 10:00 AM and 4:00 PM, as well as avoiding recreational sunbathing.

 - Wearing sun-protective clothing, including a hat that shades the face, neck, and ears.
 Clothes made of fabric labeled with UPF (UV protection factor) may provide better protection.
 UV-protective sunglasses are also recommended.

-- Using sunscreen with a sun protection factor (SPF) of 15 or higher throughout the year and reapplying it at least every two hours, especially after heavy perspiration or being in the water.
+- Using a broad spectrum sunscreen with a sun protection factor (SPF) of at least 30 throughout the year.
+Reapply at least one ounce of sunscreen to your entire body every two hours or every hour after heavy perspiration or being in the water.